 While some pit bulls do carry the dog aggressive gene, a majority of the breed are not aggressive at all.
 For a complete history on the pit bull breed, visit Pit Bull Rescue Central.

 Fact: the New Kensington community has a large number of pit bull and pit bull type dogs.
 In direct correlation, Animal Protectors has a large number of pit bulls in our shelter.
-On any given day, if we have 23 dogs in our kennels, at least 15 of the dogs will be a pit bull type dog.

 We may ask you a few more questions, or have you visit a few times before adopting a pit bull.
 We do not do this to annoy potential adopters; we only do this to insure that these dogs find an owner that matches their personality.
 It can be difficult to place a pit bull into a home once, let alone twice.